NAWCC Chapter 148

 Chapter 148 (Connecticut)

-We were pleased to see many of our members return, Mel Brown (CT), Karl Burghart (NY), Dave Darren Dagnoli (MA), Ewbank (CT), Ron and Justin Gentile (CT) Jim Katzin (CT), Don & Carol Montory (CT) Jack Ross (NY), Michael Slason Sr & Jr (CT) and Philip Yannone (CT) and many more.
+We were pleased to see many of our members return, Steve Sadowski (NY), Jerry Maltz (NY), Mel Brown (CT), Joe Kaddis (CT), Rick Legnani (CT), Ron Gentile (CT), Brian Albert (NY), Gail Brochu (CT) and Carl Mirando (CT) and many more.
 We welcome our new members from CT and NY and missed some who could not make it for various reasons.
-We hope they will be joining us at our next meeting in September.
-It was a pleasure to see our President, Al Comen, join us after finishing medical treatment this past 6 months, missing our 2022 meetings.
+We hope they will be joining us at our next meeting in March.

 Again, special thanks to all our officers and volunteers, without them we would not be able to hold our meetings.
-Special thanks to Gail and Steve Brochu for help in setting up and all the others who lent a hand during our meeting.
+Special thanks to those members who lent a hand setting up before the meeting and cleaning up afterwards.

 Respectively